mannakass/trivia/readme.md

 ## About

 This project is a web-based trivia game featuring vintage botanical illustrations.
-Players answer 10 multiple-choice questions and earn points based on their answers.
+Player answers 10 multiple-choice questions and earns points based on their answers.

 ## Link to the game